psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 WINCHESTER, *Saturday*, August 24.

-In consequence of the attempt lately made by the felons in our county gaal to break out of prison, and to release Tyrie, as mentioned particularly in our last week's paper, a meeting was held the White-Hart-Inn in this city on Monday last, by several of the county Justices, in order to the aiders and abettors of the above business.
+In consequence of the attempt lately made by the felons in our county gaol to break out of prison, and to release Tyrie, as mentioned particularly in our last week's paper, a meeting was held the White-Hart-Inn in this city on Monday last, by several of the county Justices, in order to the aiders and abettors of the above business.
 John Fulker, who was condemned at our last assizes, and since reprieved, related that about six weeks ago Tyrie applied to him and Fox, another malefactor, to desire they would assist him in procuring tools to break out of prison, and that for their secresy and diligence in the business he would take them to France, and settle one hundred pounds per annum on them.
 Tyrie had previously engaged with Captain Maynard, a prisoner for debt, who some ago kept the Vine Inn, at Cowes, to keep a constant look out at night, and to inform in case any watch was kept upon them, or any circumstance happening to impede their design for which service David Tyrie had promised pay Maynard's debts, and extricate him from all his troubles.
 Deadman, who was confined at the last assizes for horse stealing, but reprieved, was also let into the secret, and was prevaled upon to send for his brother to purchase tools for them, for which he was to be greatly rewarded.
 On his arrival, he received half a guinea from Tyrie, and was desired to go to some neighbouring town to buy  the tools, for fear of a discovery; but he went and purchased them in the town and put them up the sink-hole of the prison, from whence they were taken by Fulker and carried into the Dungeon.—Maynard furnished them with candle, and prevailed upon the Baker, J. Godwin, to procure two center bitts, for the of boring thro' the plank, which Maynard gave to Tyrie, with a wig, and a pair of trowsers to go off in..
 It was also intended to procure a quantity of oil and spitits, in order to set fire to the prison at the time they were to leave it, which horrid business, if put in execution, must have been fatal to about twenty debtors, who were connaed in a room over the Dungeon, and who must have been burnt alive, had not the plot thus been fortunately discovered.

 Deadman's brother was committed to take his trial at the next assizes; a detainer was also lodged against Maynard for the same purpose, and Godwin was bound over to appear at the same time — aiding and abetting convicts to make their escape, is punishable by law with transportation for seven years.